-The PCC has a responsibility for conducting, at least annually, an evaluation of the effectiveness of the governance framework, including the system of internal audit and system of internal control.
-This is informed by the internal audit assurance, information gathered from PCC and Chief Constable's senior management, external audit opinions and reviews conducted by other agencies and inspectorates.
+The Commissioner has a responsibility to ensure, at least annually, that an evaluation of the effectiveness of the governance framework, including the system of internal audit and system of internal control is undertaken.
+This is informed by the internal audit assurance, information gathered from the Commissioner and Chief Constable's senior management, external audit opinions and reviews conducted by other agencies and inspectorates.

-For 2017/18 the review process has been led by the Joint PCC/CC Governance Monitoring Group and considered by the JIAC and has taken account of:
+For 2018/19 the review process has been led by the Commissioner and Chief Constable's Joint Governance Monitoring Group and considered by the JIAC and has taken account of:

 - Governance arrangements.

 - An assessment of the role of the CFO in accordance with best practice.

 - Senior manager's assurance statements.

 - The system of internal audit.

 - Risk management arrangements.

 - Performance management and data quality.

-- Views of the external auditor, HMIC and other external inspectorates.
+- Views of the external auditor, HMICFRS and other external inspectorates.

 - The legal and regulatory framework.

 - Financial controls, revenue outturn.

 - Partnership arrangements and governance.

 - Other sources of assurance as appropriate.